How to Ferment Garlic Scapes

 The shape of the garlic scape allows for three fermentation options:

 Whole.
-This is the simplest way to brine pickle them.
-Simply bend and twist these long fellows into your fermenting vessel, poor over brine, cover and allow to ferment.
+This is the simplest way to brine pickle garlic scapes.
+Simply bend and twist these long fellows into your fermenting vessel, pour brine over, cover and allow to ferment.
 You don’t even need to break out the knife or cutting board for this version.

 For a dramatic touch to a meal, serve these as part of a fermented food plate alongside cured sausages, cheese, crackers, and fruit.
 Or simply remove and dice them as needed for whatever dish you are making.

 Diced in Brine.
 This is a bit more work up front, but allows you to simply scoop them out later on and add to your salads or other dishes.
 Simply chop them up into bite-size pieces, cover in brine, weight down, and allow to ferment.

 Relish.
 For something a bit different use garlic scapes as part of a pungent, spicy relish.
 Dice finely along with other vegetables such as cucumbers or celery, add dill or other herbs, and salt, throw in a couple of tablespoons of whey or liquid from a previous ferment, weight down and allow to ferment until bubbly.